Jyri Seppälä

 “You could call me a jack of all environmental trades, something made possible thanks to my systems-analytical approach.
 My interests span a lot of areas, which has led to my involvement in a number of the Finnish Climate Change Panel’s projects.”

 Seppälä is motivated by the Panel’s work because climate change must be brought under control, and Finland has the opportunity to lead by example.
 According to Seppälä, there are plenty of environmental problems that are not caused by climate change.
 However, he emphasises that if climate change gets worse, other environmental problems will also get worse.
+These problems will extend far beyond nature, and have the potential to also affect economic and security development prerequisites.

 “In my own work, I have been able to take a holistic view, which has led me to the conclusion that a lot of things will become meaningless if climate change is not mitigated.
 It is important to understand that we need to invest in fighting climate change – this work will not happen by itself.”